-This nationally representative survey works to understand the policy-relevant healthcare needs and perspectives of older Americans.
-Conducted in partnership with AARP and Michigan Medicine, the National Poll on Healthy Aging (NPHA) helps inform the public, health care providers, policymakers, and senior advocates on issues related to health, healthcare and health policy affecting adults 50 years of age and older and their families.
+Conducted in partnership with AARP and Michigan Medicine, the National Poll on Healthy Aging (NPHA) is a nationally representative survey which aims to inform the public, health care providers, policymakers, and advocates on issues related to health, healthcare, and health policy affecting adults age 50-80 and their families.

-To access poll reports, press releases, and videos, and to receive monthly emails about the latest poll results, visit the National Poll on Healthy Aging's website.
+To access poll reports, press releases, and videos, and to receive monthly emails about the latest poll results, visit the National Poll on Healthy Aging website.

 Members of the media please contact Kara Gavin.

 Data files from the National Poll on Healthy Aging are now available for download through the University of Michigan Inter-university Consortium for Political and Social Research (ICPSR).
 Additional data will be archived on an ongoing basis.